ramgopal-m/SignEase/README.md

 _A Sign Language Recognition & Communication Aid_

 SignEase is a **PHP + MySQL web application** designed to bridge the communication gap for the hearing/speech-impaired community.
-It enables users to sign up, log in, share posts, and interact seamlessly with an easy-to-use interface.
+It provides an intuitive platform where users can register, sign in, and interact, while administrators manage posts, categories, and users.

 ---

 ## 🚀 Features
 - 🔐 User authentication (Sign up, Sign in, Logout)
 - 📝 Create, edit, and delete posts
 - 📂 Categories for organizing content
 - 👨‍💼 Admin panel for managing users, posts, and categories
 - 💾 MySQL database integration

 ---